 - The right to use the trademarks of the Franchisor.
 These type of trademarks are also IP

 Does the business need to Register with the Offshore Company?

-The answer is in Section 21 (2) of the Corporations Act 2001 which states that an overseas company must not execute business in a particular country unless it is registered with an Offshore company setup of the particular location.
+The answer is in Section 21 (2) of the Corporations Act 2001, which states that an overseas company must not execute business in a particular country unless it is registered with an Offshore company setup of the specific location.

-If the company is simply investing funds, collecting debts, or holding property, it may not need to register as a foreign company.
-In simple words, it must be taking part in a commercial enterprise for profit to require registration, which is the common law view of carrying on a business.
+If the company is investing funds, collecting debts, or holding property, it may not need to register as a foreign company.
+In simple words, it must be taking part in a commercial enterprise for profit to require registration, which is the standard law view of carrying on a business.

-A franchisor looking forward to register as a foreign company in the Offshore bank account must provide a series of documents viz—a certified copy of the current certificate of incorporation of Offshore Company registration and certified copy constitution.
+A franchisor looking forward to registering as a foreign company must also open an offshore bank account by providing a series of documents viz—a certified copy of the current certificate of incorporation of Offshore Company registration and certified copy constitution.